matheuscteo/fileWatcher/README.md

 ---

-### How I'm planning to do pooling
+### How I'm planning to do polling

 1. **Client Fetches Current Content**: First, you grab the file’s content and **checksum**.
 Hold on to that checksum

 2. **Start Watching the File**: Then, you start the **file watcher**.
 The system will now monitor the file for changes.

-3. **Start Pooling**: The client repeatedly asks "Has this file changed?" by checking the checksum with the `has_changed` route.
+3. **Start polling**: The client repeatedly asks "Has this file changed?" by checking the checksum with the `has_changed` route.
 The system only replies **True** if something has really changed, which saves you from constant file reads.

 4. **Update the Interface**: Once the file changes, the client can get the updated content and refresh the UI.

-5. **Stop Pooling and Watcher**: Once the update is done, you stop the pooling (and optionally, the watcher)
+5. **Stop polling and Watcher**: Once the update is done, you stop the polling (and optionally, the watcher)

 ---